Start Here

 The simplest mental model

-davidtiz.com is the notebook.
-High Encode Learning is where the work gets shaped into services, client examples, and scoped implementation.
+High Encode Learning is where practical web, lead-flow, bilingual-service, and automation work gets shaped into clear services and examples.

 Show work before explaining too much.